-Amas' pre-professional musical performance and training program, enrolls up to 35 culturally and economically diverse young people between the ages of 14 and 20 in all-day classes and rehearsals Saturdays and some Sundays from October through May.
-Students study with professionals in acting, singing, dance, creative writing, improvisation, and stagecraft.
-65% of our students receive full or partial scholarships.
-The program concludes with a fully produced musical that runs for two-weeks in an Off-Off Broadway theatre.
+Amas' transformative musical theatre performance and training program, enrolls up to 30 culturally and economically diverse young people between the ages of 14 and 20 in all-day classes and rehearsals Saturdays and some Sundays from October through May.
+Students study with theatre professionals in acting, improvisation, singing, dance, creative writing and stagecraft.
+60% of our students receive full or partial scholarships.
+The program concludes with a fully produced musical that runs for two-weeks in an Off Broadway theatre.

 Bringing young people together to study and work in musical theatre, promoting empathy for others, self-awareness, teamwork, and racial harmony, has always been a basic tenet of our mission.